iSplasher/isomorphic-logger/README.md

   createStackTraceTransformProcessor,
   createDateAndLevelPrependProcessor,
   createThrottleProcessor,
-  createConsoleProcessor
+  createConsoleProcessor,
-} from '@isplasher/isomorphic-logger';
+} from "@isplasher/isomorphic-logger";
-import * as Sentry from '@sentry/node'; // or @sentry/<platform>
+import * as Sentry from "@sentry/node"; // or @sentry/<platform>

 logger.channel(
-  createStackTraceTransformProcessor(),              // Converts error objects to string representing stack trace. createDateAndLevelPrependProcessor(),              // Prepends every message with date and time. createThrottleProcessor({delay: 500, length: 10}), // Batch logged messages. createConsoleProcessor()                           // Write batched messages to console.
+  createStackTraceTransformProcessor(), // Converts error objects to string representing stack trace. createDateAndLevelPrependProcessor(), // Prepends every message with date and time. createThrottleProcessor({ delay: 500, length: 10 }), // Batch logged messages. createConsoleProcessor() // Write batched messages to console.
 );

 logger.channel(
   createMessageConcatProcessor(), // Concat all messages into a single string. createErrorWrapProcessor(), // Wrap message into an Error object and trim excessive stack frames. createSentryProcessor(Sentry) // Send messages to Sentry.
 );

-logger.log('Hello there!') // This is logged to both console and Sentry
+logger.log("Hello there!"); // This is logged to both console and Sentry
 ```

 Even if the channel contains an asynchronous processor, messages are guaranteed to be logged in the original order.